teleprint-me/w3rw/docs/ABI.md

 ```python
 AbstractAuth(key: str, secret: str)
 ```

+The AbstractAuth definition is a Authentication Adapter.
+This definition is implementation specific and is not utilized directly.
+It is simply instantiated with authentication information and passed to the Messenger which then utilizes the Auth instance.

 - AbstractAuth defines the Auth object which is used for authenticating requests
 - AbstractAuth is a callable object and its implementation is platform dependent